-2. Basis of preparation and measurement
+2 Basis of preparation and measurement

 These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB), the Law of Banking and Afghanistan and other laws and regulations issued by Da Afghanistan Bank.
-Whenever the requirement of the law of Banking in Afghanistan, other laws and regulations issued by Da Afghanistan Bank, differs with the requirements of the IFRS, the requirement of the Law of Banking in Afghanistan and other laws and regulations issued by Da Afghanistan Bank, differs with the requirements of the IFRS, the requirement of the Law of Banking in Afghanistan and other laws and regulations issued by Da Afghanistan Bank takes precedence.
+Whenever the requirement of the law of Banking in Afghanistan, other laws and regulations issued by Da Afghanistan Bank, differs with the requirements of the IFRS, the requirement of the Law of Banking in Afghanistan and other laws and regulations issued by Da Afghanistan Bank takes precedence.